Is Surrogacy Legal in the State of Indiana?

 Is Surrogacy Legal in Indiana?

-• Traditional surrogacy can raise significant legal complexities due to the surrogate’s genetic relationship and may require termination of parental rights and/or adoption to finalize parentage.
+• Traditional surrogacy is legally more complex due to the carrier’s genetic connection and often requires post-birth adoption steps to finalize parentage.